deepflowio/deepflow/server/agent_config/README.md

 **Description**:

-When the system load of the Linux system divided by the number of CPU cores is continuously below this value for 5 minutes, the agent can recover from the circuit breaker disabled state, and setting it to 0 means turning off the circuit breaker feature.
+After deepflow-agent enters disabled state and Linux system load divided by the number of CPU cores is continuously below this value for 5 minutes, the agent can recover from the circuit breaker disabled state.
+Setting it or `trigger_threshold` to 0 disables this feature.

 #### Metric {#global.circuit_breakers.relative_sys_load.metric}